-Cisco router has several types of ports and interfaces that are used to interconnect many other devices and other routers.
-For this reason, these devices have numerous types of ports and interfaces are used.
+Cisco router has several types of ports and interfaces to interconnect many other devices and other routers.
+For this reason, these devices have many types of ports and interfaces.
 Figure 1 illustrates the back panel of Cisco router 1941.
 Here is the short explanation of back panel of the Cisco router 1941.

-- These are 2 USB ports providing additional storage space similar to flash.
-These ports are labeled as USB 0 and USB 1.
+- These are 2 USB ports providing extra storage space similar to flash.
+These ports are also labeled as USB 0 and USB 1.

 - These are Gigabit Ethernet interfaces.
 These ports generally provide LAN access by connecting to switches, other routers, and users.
-The ports are labeled as GE0/0 and GE0/1.
+The ports label is GE0/0 and GE0/1.

 - These ports are Auxiliary (AUX) RJ-45 ports.
 Auxiliary ports are being used for remote management access similar to the Console port.
 Now considered a legacy port because of providing support for dial-up modems.

-- These are console ports of the router which is important for initial configuration of the router.
+- These are console ports of the router which is important for the initial configuration of the router.
 Two ports are available; the commonly used regular RJ-45 port at the left and a new USB Type-B (mini-B USB) connector at the right side at number 4.
-However, the console can only be accessed by one port at a time.
+However, the console can access by one port at a time.

 - Enhanced High-speed WAN Interface Card (eHWIC)- This slot labeled as eHWIC 0 and eHWIC 1.
 These ports provide modularity and flexibility by enabling the router to support different types of interface modules, including serial, digital subscriber line (DSL), switch port, and wireless.